centreon/centreon-documentation/cloud/integrations/itsm/ot-bmc-footprints.md

 ## Possibilities

-As of now, the provider is able to open a ticket
+As of now, the provider is able to open a ticket.